Code-in-the-Loop Forensics: Agentic Tool Use for Image Forgery Detection: Conclusion

 \section{Conclusion}

-In this paper, we introduced ForenAgent, an interactive multi-round framework that enables MLLMs to autonomously construct and iteratively refine Python-based low-level tools for image forgery detection.
-We abstract and generalize key low-level Python tools in IFD, forming a 12-tool forensic toolbox for future community extension.
+In this paper, we introduced ForenAgent, an interactive multi-round framework that enables MLLMs to autonomously invoke and iteratively refine Python-based low-level tools for IFD.
+We abstract and generalize key low-level tools in IFD, forming a 12-tool forensic toolbox for future community extension.
 Through a two-stage training pipeline of Cold Start and Reinforcement Fine-Tuning, ForenAgent learns a dynamic reasoning process from global perception to holistic adjudication.
 Experimental results on FABench and SIDA-Test demonstrate its superior interpretability, robustness, and reflective tool-use capability across diverse forgery scenarios.
-Our work marks an important first step toward building intelligent agent systems for image forensics. {
+Our work marks an important first step toward building intelligent agent systems for image forensics.